 (This post may contain affiliate links.
 This means if you purchase something then I make a small commission at no extra charge to you.
 It helps me have more time to give you awesome blogs like this.)

 Creating a work-life balance can be tough.
 Work has high demands, life has high demands, and you only have so much time and energy.
 They pull at you from every direction often to the point of consuming you and sucking you dry.
 It is challenging to find the delicate balance between a happy boss, a happy home life, and a happy you.

 Don't despair just yet, I got your back!
 There are a few things that you can do both at work and at home to create a balance that helps nurture you as well.

 Lastly, have an evening routine.
 If you are a busy mom or caretaker of any dependent then having an evening routine will help you as well as everyone else know what to expect.
 Create a schedule if you have multiple people to account for.
-I personally like to use google calendar which can be synced with the calendars of everyone else in you family as well.
+I personally like to use Google Calendar which can be synced with the calendars of everyone else in your family as well.
 Syncing calendars lets you see the schedules of everyone.
 This way you can plan around the schedules and even plan some family or friends fun time.

 Remember to include something you enjoy to help you wind down before bed.
-2) Telecommute or Work From Home
+2) Save Time - Telecommute or Work From Home

 Yeah, I know.
 It's everyone's dream to be able to work from home in our pajamas.
-If your self-disciplined enough to make this work, go you!
+If you're self-disciplined enough to make this work, go you!
 Most of the working people have to show up at a location different than their domicile.
 But what about those emergency days?
-Fortunately in the technology age some jobs allow you to telecommute which is working from home via the internet.
+Fortunately, in the technology age, some jobs allow you to telecommute which means working from home via the internet.

 Remember, if you are not feeling optimal then you will have a hard time providing for others in your life in the way you desire or they demand.